okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oie-policies/index.md

 ## Sign-On Policy Object

-This object determines which user profile attributes are used to check for matches between the user and existing user profiles.
-One Identifier Match Policy object is created by default.
-You cannot create additional Identifier Match Policy objects.
+This object determines which credentials to prompt users for.
+One Sign On Policy Object is created by default.

 | Property | Type    | Description                                                                             |
 |----------|---------|-----------------------------------------------------------------------------------------|